anoopshah/Rdiagnosislist/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
 * checking CRAN incoming feasibility ...
-[11s] Note_to_CRAN_maintainers
+NOTE
-Maintainer: 'Anoop Shah <anoop@doctors.org.uk>'
+Maintainer: ‘Anoop D. Shah <anoop@doctors.org.uk>’

+New maintainer:
+  Anoop D. Shah <anoop@doctors.org.uk>
+Old maintainer(s):
+  Anoop Shah <anoop@doctors.org.uk>

-## Changes in this version 1.3 (28 Oct 2024)
+## Changes in this version 1.4 (9 Jan 2025)
-New functions for SNOMED concept decomposition and composition, transitive closure table and export concept databases for MedCAT and MiADE natural language processing system.

-Corrects the error in the previous submission where a temporary file was saved in the incorrect location.
+This version includes modifications to display of filenames in the loadSNOMED function to correct CRAN errors in Windows build, and various other performance enhancements and bug fixes.

+Change to the maintainer's name (Anoop D. Shah) to include middle initial.